juancarielo/juancarielo.github.io/_works/2015-01-01-virtual-secretary.md

 ---
 title: Virtual Secretary
 company: vitaminaweb
-tags: [CodeIgniter, Asterisk]
+tags: [CodeIgniter, Asterisk, MySQL]
-isProject: true
 ---

-Development and maintenance of a system made with CodeIgniter and Asterisk (VoIP).
+Development and maintenance of a system made with CodeIgniter, MySQL and Asterisk (VoIP).

+Basically an integration so they can communicate with each other.